A Linear Time Algorithm for the Optimal Discrete IRS Beamforming: System Model

-We assume that all the channels are already known.
+We assume that all the channel information is available.
 In the above problem, the optimal value of a particular $\theta_n$ heavily depends on how the other $\theta_{m}$'s ($m\ne n$) are chosen.
-It seems intractable to directly coordinate all the $\theta_n$'s because the size of the solution space $\Phi_K\times\Phi_K\times\ldots\times\Phi_K$ is exponential in $N$.
-But we show that the above problem can be optimally solved in linear time.
+It seems intractable to directly coordinate all these $\theta_n$'s because the size of the solution space $\Phi_K\times\Phi_K\times\ldots\times\Phi_K$ is exponential in $N$.
+Nevertheless, the rest of the paper shows that the problem \eqref{prob:snr} can be optimally solved in linear time in expectation.